Otukpa: Background

 Meanwhile, Otukpa people are known to be friendly with a very rich cultural heritage.

 Early settlement

 The Ai-Oono, Ai-Oodo, Ai-Ochagbaha clans who occupy the area known today as Otukpa have had and practiced communal life system since their arrival to the present Otukpa.
 The clans occupy a portion of the present otukpa.
 The clans occupy a portion of the waterless ridge of hills which form the south –western portion of the Idoma division.
 The language of the people is Idoma.
 The whole area hitherto full of forest has gradually deforestated so as to give way to agriculture to support the increasing population.
 The only forest reserves in the vicinity of the villages are retained for purpose of defence, game and worship of deities.
 The communities live in compounds, each extended family occupying a separate stead.

 Climate

 In Otukpa, the rainy season is aggressive and overcast, the dry season is muggy and partly cloudy, and it is warm year round.
-January in Otukpa, is a heat season.